nanoframework/nanoFramework.Device.Bluetooth/README.md

 ## Querying service characterisics

-When you have the correct GattDeviceService object you can query it for the Characteristics required.
+With the GattDeviceService object a query can be made for the required Characteristics.
 In the same way as the service there is a method to query for a all Characteristics or just specific Characteristics.

 Query for all Characteristics